Grilled Veal Steaks with Mojo Marinade

 Types of veal steaks and other cuts

 Loin and rib chops are some of the most familiar, popular cuts of veal steaks on the market.
-They’re lean, flavorful and definitely good eating.
+They’re lean, flavorful and good eating.

 Veal flank

-I admit, I normally buy veal in “chop” form, but when I saw these cute little veal flank fillets, the food blogger in me, won out and I ended up with two veal flanks in my shopping cart – the two of them weighed one pound, combined.
-I had no idea what I was going to do with them, but coming up with a game plan is part of the fun.
-Right?
+I admit, I normally buy veal in “chop” form, but when I saw these cute little veal flank fillets, the food blogger in me won out, and I ended up with two veal flanks in my shopping cart—the two of them weighed one pound combined.
+I had no idea what I was going to do with them, but coming up with a game plan is part of the fun, right?

 What you’ll need for marinated grilled veal flank steak